irfanyusra/MN-Adventures/README.md

 # Marvel-Adventures
-An adventure game with marvel characters
+An adventure game with marvel characters.
+The main class is called 'Game'